alexcoder04/in-finit-y/scripts.md

 Most of the scripts source `libsh` which defines some useful shell functions (error/info message in terminal and gui, prompts, ...).

+The scripts' shebang is `#!/bin/sh`, so they are written in POSIX sh, not Bash.
+This is done for efficiency and portability purposes (the shell I use by default is Dash).